Last Updated: February 3, 2020

 What are the Advantages of Clipping In?

-Now that we understand the difference between flat pedals and clipless pedals that require a specific cycling shoe and cleat, let’s consider the advantages and disadvantages to “clipping in” when riding.
+Now that we understand the difference between flat (clipped) pedals and clipless pedals and the kinds of cleats, let’s consider the advantages and disadvantages to using cycling shoes and cleats

 - Clipping in connects your foot to the pedal, so there is less risk you will lose your footing and have your shoe slip out accidentally.
 (Shin strikes from a rotating pedal are a real thing and I’ve had people in my spin classes get nasty bruises from a pedal that whacks them in the shin accidentally.)

 - You are less likely to suffer foot pain or fatigue when riding clipped-in.
 When you have properly sized cycling shoes and the correct cleat, your foot is locked to the pedal so it doesn’t shift or slip.
 This reduces arch discomfort and/or foot fatigue from pressing your foot against the pedal.